YGGverse/cache-php/README.md

       $method_attribute_2,
       ...
     ]
-    3600,                  // optional, cache timeout offset for this value );
+    3600 + time(),         // optional, cache timeout for this value );
 ```